BrianLevin/Template-Engine-Employee-Summery/README.md

 ## Libraries and Framework
-Javascript,
+- Javascript

-Node.js,
+- Node.js

-NPM,
+- NPM

-Inquirer,
+- Inquirer

-Jest,
+- Jest

-FS,
+- FS

-Path,
+- Path

 ## Process

-I Used pre written Html and  Javascript   to get started.
+- Used pre written Html and  Javascript   to get started.
-I then created the different employee classes.
+- Created the different employee classes.
- I Downloaded the npm package.
+- Downloaded the npm package.
-I Created functions to  run each constructor class called in the inquirer.
+- Created functions to  run each constructor class called in the inquirer.
-I  Rendered each constructor class information  which was created in the inquirer into an  html page.
+-  Rendered each constructor class information  which was created in the inquirer into an  html page.